-Alaskan food and shopping: Alaska Wild Berry Park is an easy 10-minute ride from downtown Anchorage, and it makes for a sweet afternoon.
+Alaskan food and shopping: Alaska Wild Berry Products makes for a sweet afternoon stop.

 All Home-Grown Goodies